What Types of Activities Will My Child Do?

 Many people call high-frequency words “sight words” and assume that they must be memorized.
 This is not the case and can be detrimental.
 Most so-called “sight words” can be analyzed and decoded.

 I do not expect students to memorize high-frequency words.
-Instead, I ask students to have repeated practice with assigned words to gain fluency and automatically and reinforce the word study done in sessions.
+Instead, I ask students to have repeated decoding practice with assigned words to gain fluency and automaticity.

 HOME READING